 WR11 Robert Woods, Los Angeles Rams

 Robert Woods has not had a full practice this week due to a thigh issue.
 The Rams are holding Woods out for precautionary measures and expect him to play this week.
-However if Woods was to miss this week Cooper Kupp would move up to WR10 in between Keenan Allen and Terry McLaurin.
+However, if Woods was to miss this week Cooper Kupp would move up to WR10 in between Keenan Allen and Terry McLaurin.
 Josh Reynolds would become a solid flex this week moving up to WR36 between Mike Evans and Marquise “Hollywood” Brown.

 WR13 Michael Thomas, New Orleans Saints

 It is concerning to see Michael Thomas miss practice the past two days because of an ankle issue.
-Thomas missed six games in the beginning of the season because of an ankle issue.
+Thomas missed six games at the beginning of the season because of an ankle issue.
 If Thomas is unable to play on Sunday, Emmanuel Sanders would move up to WR55 between Gabriel Davis and Lynn Bowden Jr.

 WR23 Brandin Cooks, Houston Texans